Jacob Biamonte

-Biamonte contributed several universality proofs which established the first experimentally relevant universal models of adiabatic quantum computation.
-He also proved universality of the NISQ era variational model of quantum computation and published several results in the development of quantum machine learning and the mathematics of tensor networks.
+Biamonte contributed several universality proofs, including results establishing the first experimentally relevant universal models of Adiabatic quantum computation.
+He also proved universality of the variational model of quantum computation.
+Additionally, Biamonte played a role in developing quantum machine learning, and contributed to the theory and application of tensor network methods, and tensor-based algorithms.

 Education

 Biamonte completed a Ph.D. at the University of Oxford in 2010.
 In 2022 he defended a thesis for Russia's Doctor of Physical and Mathematical Sciences at Moscow Institute of Physics and Technology.

 Honors and awards

-In 2021 Biamonte became a Fellow of the Institute of Mathematics and its Applications.
+In 2023 Biamonte was elected Fellow of the Institute of Physics and in 2021 he became a Fellow of the Institute of Mathematics and its Applications.
 In 2018 Biamonte was awarded the USERN Medal in Formal Sciences for his work on quantum algorithms.
 In 2014 Biamonte became an invited member of the Foundational Questions Institute.